RxLaboratory/OCA/src-docs/docs/roadmap.md

 All objects should have a `metadata` value, storing custom key/value pairs.

+## Color space

+It would be easy and useful to add some info about the color space.
+To be used at least for `F16` and `F32` color depth with *EXR* files, but we may also support *Rec-2020* with PNG files.

 ## OCAZ, Zipped OCA, and/or OpenDocument

 For now, OCA is just a folder; it could also be a zipped archive (using only the most common compression algorithms, Store and Deflate), with the new `.ocaz` extension.
 Encryption, Digital signatures, and segmented/multiple volumes archives would be prohibited, following the OpenDocument format.